100 S. Court Street

-- Each candidate who proceeds to the next step of the process then undergoes a background investigation.
+- Each candidate who proceeds to the next step of the process then undergoes an extensive background investigation.

-- Each candidate then meets with a hiring board composed of the Chief of Police, the Assistant Chief of Police and appropriate designees.
+- Each candidate then meets with a hiring board composed of the Chief of Police, the City Manager, the Personnel Director, and a law enforcement officer from another agency selected by the Chief of Police..

-- Upon completion of the selection process, the Chief will recommend to the City Manager those candidates for employment.
-Final approval for appointment is subject to approval of the Board of Commissioners.
+- Upon completion of the selection process, the Chief and the City Manager will recommend to the City Commission those candidates for employment.
+Final approval for appointment is subject to approval of the Franklin City Commission.